cliburn/sta-663-2015-old/pretest.md

 \\]
 Explain why $\beta = (X^TX)^{-1}X^T y$ is the least squares solution.

-* Properties of vector spaces (e.g. scalars, vectors, matrices, functions)
-* Spectral decomposition of a matrix (for PCA, SVD, other matrix decompositions)
+* What are the properties of an inner product in a vector space?
+What is the inner product of real functions $f$ and $g$ over the closed interval [a, b]?

-> Find eigenvalues and eigenvectors for the matrix
+* Find eigenvalues and eigenvectors for the matrix
 \\[
 \begin{array}[cc]
 0 1 & 2 \\